FRRouting/frr/doc/user/vtysh.rst

 group (which is the group that the daemons will change ownership of their sockets to).

-To restrict access to Frr configuration, make sure no unauthorized users are members of the *|INSTALL_VTY_GROUP|* group.
+To restrict access to FRR configuration, make sure no unauthorized users are members of the *|INSTALL_VTY_GROUP|* group.

 PAM support (experimental)